hhkaos/awesome-arcgis/esri/industries/tourism/README.md

 # Tourism

-Learn how Esri though ArcGIS can support different industries
+Learn how ArcGIS is been used in tourism

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->